 FL in Healthcare: FL allows multiple parties to train an ML model collaboratively without sharing raw data.
-Liu et al. [31] proposed an FL-based approach for decentralized data sharing in the IIoT.
+In [32] proposed an FL-based approach for decentralized datasharing in the IIoT.
 The authors showed that their approach achieved better accuracy and reduced communication overhead compared to traditional centralized learning.
-However, FL still faces challenges, such as the privacy-utility tradeoff and communication efficiency [32].
+However, FL still faces challenges such as the privacy-utility tradeoff and communication efficiency [33].
 The combination of homomorphic encryption and FL enables privacy-preserving healthcare data analysis, demonstrating the feasibility of collaborative model training without exposing sensitive patient data [13].
-The challenges, methods, and prospects, including their applications in the healthcare domain, are discussed in [33] and [34].
-Moreover, FL is a privacy-preserving paradigm in healthcare, emphasizing its potential in medical research and the development of diagnostic models [35].
+The challenges, methods, and prospects, including their applications in the healthcare domain, are discussed in [34]-[36].
+Moreover, FL is a privacy-preserving paradigm in healthcare, emphasizing its potential in medical research and the development of diagnostic models [37].

 Blockchain in Healthcare: Blockchain is a decentralized and tamper-proof ledger that records transactions and stores data securely and transparently.
-Blockchain has been proposed as a potential solution for decentralized data sharing due to its ability to provide data immutability, auditability, and transparency.
-Makhdoom et al. [36] proposed a blockchainbased decentralized data-sharing framework that addressed data privacy and security concerns.
+Blockchain has been proposed as a potential solution for decentralized data-sharing due to its ability to provide data immutability, auditability, and transparency.
+In [38] proposed a blockchain-based decentralized data-sharing framework that addressed data privacy and security concerns.
 Blockchain's relevance in healthcare has been extensively investigated.
-Chen et al. [15] examined the patient-centric blockchain model in healthcare, highlighting its capacity for secure and transparent health data management and sharing.
-Fatima et al. [37] provided a comprehensive review of blockchain's role in healthcare privacy and data security, focusing on its applications in
+The authors of [39] examined the patient-centric blockchain model in healthcare, highlighting its capacity for secure and transparent health data management and sharing.
+In [40] provided a comprehensive review of blockchain's role in healthcare privacy and data security, focusing on its applications in patient records, clinical trials, and supply chain management.
+Additionally, the authors of [41] explored secure multi-party computations using blockchain, with implications for privacy-preserving distributed prediction in healthcare analytics.